Support the news

 Advocacy group Prisoners Legal Services (PLS) released a statement of its own in response, calling the union "wrong and irresponsible."

-PLS Executive Director Liz Matos said the 2018 act did not influence Friday's incident at the Souza-Baranowski Correctional Facility.
+PLS Executive Director Liz Matos said the 2018 act did not influence Friday's incident at the Souza-Baranowski Correctional Center, located near the Lancaster-Shirley line.
 A Department of Correction video shows an attack by inmates that injured three officers.

 "Although violence should always be condemned in any jail or prison, it's a very difficult environment to work in or to live in," Matos said.
 "The violence that is happening there is by no means a result of the Criminal Justice Reform Act."

 Matos said state correction officials haven't even implemented many of the reforms required under the 2018 act, such as limiting solitary confinement.
 Matos says her clients incarcerated at Souza tell her that the prison is tense for both officers and inmates and there is still retaliation against those incarcerated over an August attack on a correction officer.